kookmin-sw/capstone-2020-8/README.md

 "Nunchiboyijo" is a pregnant woman care seat reservation application made for pregnant women to ride public transportation more conveniently and easily.
 Subway pregnant women currently operated by Korea Transportation Corporation are actually very inconvenient and inconvenient for pregnant women to use.
 In the case of the pregnant women's seat in the subway operated by the Seoul Transportation Corporation, four pregnant women's stones are in operation per square, but the end is marked with the pregnant women's seat on the chair.
 Due to this, the majority of other people are sitting on the stone of the pregnant woman, and in the case of the early pregnant woman, it may not be externally visible, so it may be noticeable when receiving concessions or sitting.
-'Nunchi Boyo (pseudonym)' is trying to improve the seats more comfortably to solve these problems and to guarantee convenience, safety and accessibility to pregnant women.
+'Nunchiboyijo(pseudonym)' is trying to improve the seats more comfortably to solve these problems and to guarantee convenience, safety and accessibility to pregnant women.
 Furthermore, pregnant women do not feel uncomfortable when riding the subway, and they want to make it available when they want to use it at any time.
 The system to be implemented is roughly integrated with existing subway application functions such as 'system that checks whether a person is sitting in the seat', 'pregnant woman near the seat ', ' seat reservation system through an application ', and 'transfer fast subway, elevator location, etc. System 'can be divided into four parts.

 ### 3. 소개 영상